maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/routing.md

 <img width="1396" height="416" alt="Image 2-24-26 at 9 14 AM" src="https://github.com/user-attachments/assets/57fe8b00-7062-4d18-9fe8-43866c2a6d65" />

+The traffic does not leave the machine as it is a software loopback to the same machine.
+It doesn't need a default gateway either as it isn't going outside of the network.

 **Screenshot of ping sent to another VM(same network):**

 <img width="1368" height="426" alt="Image 2-24-26 at 9 17 AM" src="https://github.com/user-attachments/assets/27b91ed5-1485-4f50-b0cb-ef521e8279d5" />

+Because the UTM VM and Ubuntu VM are on the same network a default gateway isn't required as it isn't going outside of the network.
+Being on the same subnet allows for the two devices to reach each other within the network.
+To test whether or not a gateway was used, use the traceroute command to see the hops taken to reach the other device.

 **Screenshot of ping sent outside the network:**

 <img width="1564" height="254" alt="Image 2-24-26 at 9 19 AM" src="https://github.com/user-attachments/assets/04cee227-a189-4a27-8b88-780e7656d3b7" />

+When you ping an external address like 8.8.8.8, Ubuntu uses its default gateway because it cannot deliver the packet directly.
+This direct delivery is impossible because the destination IP address does not match any local subnet masks assigned to the VM's network.
+The default gateway handles the first step by receiving the packet and forwarding it beyond the local network toward the internet.

+The routing table acts as a network address map that a device consults to determine the  path for any outgoing data packet.
+When a packet’s destination is not within the local subnet, the default gateway serves as the  exit point, receiving that traffic and forwarding it toward external networks or the internet.
+Direct delivery is possible only when the destination IP address falls within the sender's own subnet, allowing the devices to communicate directly via their physical MAC addresses.
+On the other hand, router involvement is required whenever the destination address is on a remote network or different subnet.

 ### Who Can See You